gloriammp/gloriammp/README.md

 My name is Gloria!
 I´m from Buenos Aires, Argentina.

 Since May 2024 I´m a  MSc Data Science Candidate.
-Right now I´m doing my first steps in Git world!

 <!--